BurimD/slate/source/index.html.md

 }
 ```

+- CODE `500`
+- REASON `Problem with a db connection or json marshaling`
+- BODY `Can raise security problems.
+User can learn backend structure`

 ## Bad Request
-- CODE `400`
-- REASON `One of the requested items does not exist`
-- BODY `Can raise security problems.
-Info leakage`

 > Return
 ```json
 {